lmammino/loige.co/src/content/posts/2025-12-28_2025-a-year-in-review/index.md

 > Think like a proton.
 Always positive.
 > — Unknown

-## Sharing Cloud knowledge with AWS Bites
+## Keeping the AWS conversation going with AWS Bites

 [AWS Bites](https://awsbites.com/) is the show I run with [Eoin](https://www.linkedin.com/in/eoins/) (from FourTheorem) where we chat about AWS topics in short, bite-sized episodes.
 Well, sometimes not too bite-sized... but we try to find a good balance between comprehensiveness and brevity!